AlbaneCM/airbnb/README.md

 *Note: I had started separately a blog review with this information on New York only, to explain more the analysis behind each graph.
 Hence why some comments are already made about New York and not about other markets.
 Please feel free to indicate whether this seems a good idea to continue doing so or if graphs are pretty self-explanatory.

-1. a/ Overall:
+1. a/ Choose a number corresponding to the city to explore:
-Option: to be able to chose a marketplace to analyse among several ones.
+Option to chose a marketplace to analyze among 10 cities.
+Choosing a number rather than typing an actual city will be less prone to errors.
 I chose 10 main cities: 5 in Canada and 5 in the US - similarly to the Fairmont hotels marketplace.
-Future goal: to iterate through each csv file without requiring to load each of them

-1. b/ On Jupyter Notebook:
+Amended to pick only the csv file needed so the site would load faster.
-First, loaded all csv files.
-They are all too heavy to load on GitHub so I included one of the lightest ones: Ottawa.
+I included one of the lightest csv files on GitHub for reference: Ottawa.

 2. Tried to clean unusable data such as numeric or date columns that were texts.